justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 # Configuration #

 Before use, you will need to edit the binaryPath at the top of both files to point them at your OpenSimulator installation.
-You may also want to set the PIDFile option in the [Startup] section of OpenSim.ini and Robust.ini to match the pidpath so that

-1. The scripts can detect component instances that aren't in screens.
+You can also change the screen name if you want.
+In the case of simctrl.py you could

+1. Copy the script
-2. Stop it complaining about PID files not being set.
+2. Rename it
+3. Change the script name

-You can also change the screen name if you want to run more than one simulator on the same machine.
+to run more than one simulator on the same machine.

 # Files #